Fruängen metro station

-Fruängen metro station is the end station on line 14 of the Stockholm metro, located in the district of Fruängen.
-The station was opened on 5 April 1964 as the south terminus of the first stretch of the Red line, from T-Centralen.
-The distance to Slussen is 8.1 km.
+Fruängen (lit.
+'Lady's Meadow') is the terminus station on Line 14 of the Red Line of the Stockholm Metro, located in the Fruängen district.
+The station opened on 5 April 1964 as the southern terminus of the first section of the Red line from T-Centralen.
+It is 8.1 km (5.0 mi) from Slussen.

-With the station platform at 47 m above sea level, it is the highest situated in the Stockholm subway network.
+With the station platform situated at 47 m (154 ft) above sea level, Fruängen is the highest metro station in the Stockholm Metro network.